peterjc/thapbi-pict/docs/examples/index.rst

     assay for bat species identification.
     https://doi.org/10.1371/journal.pone.0224969

-* :ref:`endangered_species` - A dozen markers in animals and plants, pushing THAPBI PICT beyond its original design goals by pooling markers for sample level analysis.
+* :ref:`endangered_species` - A dozen markers in animals and plants (sequenced together), pushing THAPBI PICT beyond its original design goals by pooling markers for sample level analysis.
 Based on:

     Arulandhu *et al.* (2017) Development and validation of a multi-locus DNA metabarcoding method to identify endangered species in complex samples.